Pasado’s Safe Haven Team

 Please check our job postings for current open positions.

 Brenna comes from an extensive background in the nonprofit sector with experience in youth development, education, fundraising, program management, and volunteer recruitment.
-As the Outreach Manager at Pasado’s Safe Haven, Brenna is excited to be able to combine her love of animals with her professional skills.
+As the Senior Manager of Education & Advocacy at Pasado’s Safe Haven, Brenna is excited to be able to combine her love of animals with her professional skills.
 She became an ethical vegan when she returned to the U.S. after living in Morocco for two and a half years.
 During her time abroad, she was able to witness where all of her food was coming from, something that she hadn’t had the opportunity to do back home.
 This began her shift from being an animal lover to being an animal advocate.
-Helping animals has been a lifelong passion of hers and now she is thrilled to be able to spread a message of compassion and respect for all beings through the Pasado’s Safe Haven Outreach Program.
+Helping animals has been a lifelong passion of hers and now she is thrilled to be able to spread a message of compassion and respect for all beings through the Pasado’s Safe Haven Education & Advocacy Programs.

-Why I Fight For Animals: Because it is our responsibility to be a voice for the voiceless, human or nonhuman.
+Why I Fight For Animals: Because it is our responsibility to be a voice for the most vulnerable, human and nonhuman.

 Jenny joined Pasado’s Safe Haven after 25 years in corporate retail where her business, financial, and leadership experience translated easily into the animal non-profit world.
 After holding a variety of staff positions, she has now settled in as the Director of Homelessness Prevention Initiatives.
-Jenny is passionate about spay/neuter and believes it plays a major role in working toward a “no-kill” future.
+Jenny is passionate about spay/neuter and believes it plays a major role in working toward a solution to pet over-population.
 She currently directs three spay/neuter programs in Pierce, King, and Snohomish Counties as well as two Pet Food Bank programs.
-Jenny’s furry family consists of Cindy Lou (dog), Baylee, (dog), Pudgy (Dog), all Pasado’s rescues, as well as Mister Desi, a cat she’s had since he was 8 weeks old.
+Jenny’s furry family consists of Cindy Lou (dog), Baylee, (dog), all Pasado’s Safe Haven rescues.

 Best Moment With An Animal: Bottle feeding Blue the cow when he came in as a cast-off from the dairy industry (his fate would have been to be used as veal).